- Demand forecasting is broken into several different types of forecasting, ranging from statistical forecasting to sales forecasting.

 Management of the Removal of Outliers

 Historical Removal is less used as a method than outlier removal but is more scientific.
 It works backward from the earliest demand history points, and removes them and creates a forecast.
-It does this until the subsequent removal of periods no long improves the forecast.
-This is covered in the SCM Focus book on forecasting.
+It does this until the subsequent Removal of periods no long improves the forecast.
+This is covered in our book on Supply Chain Forecasting.

 What is forecasting is a very good question to ask.
 Something that is called forecasting, such as demand sensing is not forecasting.